 On May 28, 2024, the Company entered into the May SPA for the issuance and sale of 1,980,000 shares of Common Stock and 3,960,000 May Warrants, consisting of 1,980,000 May One-Year Warrants and 1,980,000 May Five-Year Warrants for aggregate gross proceeds of approximately \$5.0 million.
-On May 30, 2024, the Company issued to the Purchasers an aggregate of 200,000 shares of Common Stock and 400,000 May Warrants and the Purchasers paid an aggregate of \$0.5 million to the Company in connection with the closing of the private placement.
-Pursuant to the May SPA, the remaining 1,780,000 shares of Common Stock and May Warrants to purchase 3,560,000 shares of Common Stock are to remain in escrow until each Purchaser deposited amounts on a monthly basis no later than June 27, 2024, July 29, 2024, August 29, 2024, September 27, 2024 and October 29, 2024.
-Upon payment of each Required Funding, a pro rata portion of the shares of Common Stock and May Warrants in escrow are to be issued and released to the Purchasers.
-As of August 9, 2024, 1,107,500 shares of Common Stock have been issued to the Purchasers upon payment for aggregate gross proceeds of \$2.8 million.
+On May 30, 2024, the Company issued the May Purchasers an aggregate of 200,000 shares of Common Stock and 400,000 May Warrants and the May Purchasers paid an aggregate of \$0.5 million to the Company in connection with the closing of the private placement.
+Pursuant to the May SPA, the remaining 1,780,000 shares of Common Stock and May Warrants to purchase 3,560,000 shares of Common Stock are to remain in escrow until each May Purchaser deposits amounts on a monthly basis no later than June 27, 2024, July 29, 2024, August 29, 2024, September 27, 2024 and October 29, 2024.
+Upon payment of each required funding, a pro rata portion of the shares of Common Stock and May Warrants in escrow are to be issued and released to the May Purchasers.

-In connection with the May SPA, on May 28, 2024, the Company also entered into a Letter Agreement to Exercise Warrants (the "May Warrant Exercise Agreement") with certain of the Purchasers (the "Required Warrant Parties").
+In connection with the May SPA, on May 28, 2024, the Company also entered into a Letter Agreement to Exercise Warrants with certain of the May Purchasers (the "Required Warrant Parties").
 In the event the Company uses commercially reasonable efforts to raise an additional \$3.3 million (not including amounts raised under the May SPA) in additional capital but is unable to do so by October 31, 2024, the Required Warrant Parties shall be required to exercise for cash certain of their Warrants on a monthly basis in the amounts and on the dates set forth below.